Baxter’s Sale Poster at Onslow Lecture Hall, Brompton - February 14th – 25th 1863

 Perhaps he had to print the best sellers to balance the large stocks of other prints he already had, although by then he must have been running a stripped down business having disposed of No 11 Northampton Square.
 This would explain how during this period the odd new print like First Impressions and the sepia versions of the early prints would have come about.

 Lastly an intriguing mention on both posters is Lot 60 described as ‘The Boy and the Broken Drum and 3 others.
 So what was this print, some unrecorded print only just discovered?
-Unfortunately not, if you can work it out please email me – prizes might be available!
+Unfortunately not, can you work it out?